hmcts/rd-professional-api/README.md

 `./gradlew contract

 To publish against remote broker:
-Turn on VPN and verify on url `https://pact-broker.platform.hmcts.net/` The pact contract(s) should be published
+Turn on VPN and verify on urlgit pul `https://pact-broker.platform.hmcts.net/` The pact contract(s) should be published

 Publish via the gradle command